 Experience the Cincinnati Zoo Festival of Lights

-For the 41st year, the Cincinnati Zoo is turning on the light switch, bringing joy and holiday cheer.
-It has provided our family with treasured memories for two decades.
+Cincinnati is one of America’s best cities for holiday celebrations.
+For the 43rd year, the Cincinnati Zoo is turning on the light switch, bringing joy and seasonal cheer.
+It has provided our family with treasured memories for over two decades.
 Start your holiday tradition.
-Walk under the festive holiday lights and feel like a kid again!
+Walk under the festive lights and feel like a kid again!

 Featured image credit: Miles with McConkey